mosaicnetworks/evm-lite-cli/docs/developer.md

 to test the CLI.
 This is a wrapper script which runs the CLI directly from the source files.

-Alternatively you can run `npm link` and access the CLI through `evmlc` however any changes made to the source files needs to be transpiled before changes are seen.
+Alternatively, you can run `npm link` and access the CLI through `evmlc` however any changes made to the source files needs to be transpiled before changes are seen.